quality-liquid/cupid_code/Documentation/Design/HighLevel/tyson-temporary.md

 ### Dependencies, Frameworks, and APIs
 * We will go through the `npm` and `python` dependencies removing any we can confidently say are not needed.
 Thus removing unnecessary risk, and allowing for more focus on vetting the dependencies which are truly needed.
-* Research on new vulnerabilities discoverd in the Frameworks we use will need to be done periodically, and then the subsequent work to update our version of the Frameworks to close said vulnerabilities will be done.
+* Research on new vulnerabilities discoverd, or updates in general in the Frameworks we use will need to be done periodically, and then the subsequent work to update our version of the Frameworks to close said vulnerabilities and ensure we stay capable of running will be done.
+* The APIs we choose will be researched and confirmed to have a strong reputation for security and reliability.

 ### Account Protection
 * A strong password will be required for registration